minvws/nl-uzipoc-yubisign/docs/LOCALSETUP.md

 After cloning this repository, you can follow this document to set up and run the application.

 ## Requirements
+This application requires the `yubico-piv-tool` installed on your computer and therefor the `/usr/lib64/libykcs11.so.2` file.
+However, this means it currently only works on UNIX based systems.
+Next to that, make sure you have the following tools:
 - `python3.13`
 - `docker`
 - `git`